eikek/docspell/website/site/content/docs/dev/development.md

 doesn't matter - everything must be automated here obviously.
 I also wanted the docker images to be built from the exact same artifacts that have been released at github (in contrast to being built again).

-# Background Info

-There is a list of [ADRs](@/docs/dev/adr/_index.md) containing internal/background info for various topics.